Pinball Hall of Fame: The Gottlieb Collection: Tables

+The flyer and a short history of each table are included.

 Reception

 Pinball Hall of Fame: The Gottlieb Collection received "mixed or average" reviews from critics, according to Metacritic.
 GameSpot gave the console versions a 7.2 out of 10 while the PlayStation Portable version was given a 7.1 out of 10.
+IGN found the Wii version recreated the tables well.

+GameRoom magazine recommended the game, but noticed the ball occasionally left a flipper at an "impossible angle".